Environmental law and practice in Canada: overview

 Takes possession of the contaminated land and facilities thereon, for example as a result of enforcing a lender's security over the property.

 In Ontario, the EPA contains some provisions for records of site condition (RSC) and brownfield (that is, an area of land or premises that was used previously and is now vacant, derelict or contaminated) regulations, which encourage the revitalisation of contaminated land by establishing acceptable soil and groundwater standards.
 A voluntary remediation certification system, which includes filing a RSC, allows lenders, bankruptcy trustees and other fiduciaries to deal with contaminated land without assuming liability for historical environmental conditions.
-To obtain a RSC, various environmental studies must be completed and filed with the Ministry of the Environment for approval.
+To obtain a RSC, various environmental studies must be completed and, in some cases, filed with the Ministry of the Environment for approval.

 In the common law provinces (that is, all Canadian provinces, except for Québec), breach of an environmental statute in and of itself does not give rise to a civil cause of action by an individual.

 However, it is possible for an individual to bring a legal action against a polluter, owner or occupier as a result of contamination.
 Applicable causes of action include:

 Negligence and trespass: allowing contaminants to migrate on to the claimant's property.

 Nuisance: interfering with the claimant's reasonable enjoyment of property (due to noise or air pollution, for example).

 Failure to warn: failing to warn the claimant of the presence of contaminants, and of the potential dangers associated with those contaminants.

 Environmental liability and asset/share transfers